microsoft/semantic-kernel/README.md

      [Polyglot extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode)
      to run the notebooks.

-## Get Started using Semantic Kernel ⚡
+## Get Started with Semantic Kernel ⚡

 Here is a quick example of how to use Semantic Kernel from a C# console app.